JeanneColeongco/CoSpaces-Code/Chem-Lab-Simulations/README.md

-These are simulations of chemical processes that can aid in explaining scientific concepts.
+These are simulations of chemical processes that can aid in explaining and understanding scientific concepts.